francoism90/dotfiles/README.md

 # tuned-adm profile
 ```

-Other tuned profiles exists, for example for database servers and powersaving.
+> Tip: Other tuned profiles exists, for example for database servers and powersaving.

 ## Software

-It is discourage to install software on the root filesystem, see the [Aeon Wiki](<https://en.opensuse.org/Portal:Aeon/SoftwareInstall>) for details.
+It is discourage to install packages on the root filesystem, see the [Aeon Wiki](<https://en.opensuse.org/Portal:Aeon/SoftwareInstall>) for details.

-Use BoxBuddy on Aeon, and distrobox/Podman on MicroOS.
+You can use [BoxBuddy](https://github.com/Dvlv/BoxBuddyRS) on Aeon, and Podman-containers/distroboxes on MicroOS.

 ### Codecs

-> Note this is unsupported, and should only be needed if you want to use codecs outsides Flatpaks and containers.
+> Note this is unsupported, and should only be needed if you want to use codecs outsides Flatpaks and containers (e.g. for audio devices).

 You may need to install [codecs](https://en.opensuse.org/SDB:Installing_codecs_from_Packman_repositories) for additional audio and video support.